xinminlabs/synvert-docs/javascript/home.md

 [synvert-javascript](https://github.com/xinminlabs/synvert-javascript) is a command tool to rewrite javascript code automatically, it depends on `synvert-core-javascript` and `synvert-snippets-javascript`.

-[synvert-core-javascript](https://github.com/xinminlabs/synvert-core-javascript) provides a DSL to rewrite javascript code.
+[synvert-core-javascript](https://github.com/xinminlabs/synvert-core-javascript) provides a set of DSLs to rewrite javascript code.

 [synvert-snippets-javascript](https://github.com/xinminlabs/synvert-snippets-javascript) provides official snippets to rewrite javascript code.